freenas/freenas-docs/userguide/plugins.rst

 or configuration screen for the application.
 For example, clicking :guilabel:`MANAGE` for an installed Plex plugin opens the Plex web interface in a new browser tab.
-Plugins with a management interface also display the IP address and port to that management page in the *Admin Portals* column.
+Plugins with a management interface show the IP address and port to that page in the *Admin Portals* column.

 .. note:: Not all plugins have a functional management option.
 See